kopia/kopia/site/content/docs/Advanced/Consistency/_index.md

     * If the name(s) start with `q`, then the corruption is likely with metadata.
 Run `kopia snapshot fix invalid-files --parallel=10 --commit` and see if that fixes your issue.

     * If the name(s) start with `p`, then the corruption may be in your indexes, metadata, or in the actual blob that stores your backed up files.
 First, try `kopia index recover --parallel=10 --commit`.
-Next, try `kopia index recover --parallel=10 --commit --delete-indexes`.
+If your issue has not been solved, try `kopia index recover --parallel=10 --commit --delete-indexes`.
 If you are still having issues, try `kopia snapshot fix invalid-files --parallel=10 --commit`.
-Finally, try `kopia snapshot fix invalid-files --parallel=10 --commit --verify-files-percent=100` but note that this will download all your files, so it will take a while.
+Finally, if the corrupt is still not fixed, try `kopia snapshot fix invalid-files --parallel=10 --commit --verify-files-percent=100` but note that this will download all your files, so it will take a while.

 8. If all recovery attempts fail and you still have access to your original files, you can wipe the whole repository and start over with a clean snapshot.
 (Note that simply deleting snapshots from within Kopia does not wipe a repository.
 You need to manually delete all the files from the repository.)
 This allows Kopia to recreate clean backups without corruption, but keep in mind that if the corruption was caused by some hardware or software issue at your storage location, corruption may happen again.